jrenjiaqi/TelegramAutoModerator/DEVLOG.md

 - conclusion: should use Golang Maps instead of structs for such cases.

 ### 3.3 Iteration over slice of structs vs slice of strings-formed-from-structs
-- is O(n^2) and complex to do comparison and edits.
 - if struct fields are **unique** (e.g. chat id and message id), concatenate them into 1 string ...
-- ... and iterate over a slice of string would be much simpler.
+- ... and iterate over a slice of string would be much simpler (able to use slice library to compare).
 - e.g. `[{chat_id: xyz, message_id: 12345678}...]` -> `["xyz_12345678"...]`